mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 The strings that are used to find matches with `console.send()` are actually regular expressions.
 This lets us do some more useful things.

-As an example, lets use regular expressions to extract the system time from the result of running the `date` command.
+As an example, let's use regular expressions to extract the system time from the result of running the `date` command.

 ```shell
 dev@labhost:~$ date